youngeunkwon0405/RL/xp/eval_launcher_README.md

 ## Notes

 1. **Caching System**: The script uses MD5 hashing of the checkpoint paths to create unique identifiers for cached checkpoints
+2. **Race Condition Protection**: File locking ensures that only one job performs the conversion when multiple jobs are launched simultaneously
+3. **Force Conversion**: The `--force-conversion` flag deletes any existing converted checkpoint before re-converting
-2. **In-Job Conversion**: All DCP to HF conversion happens inside the SLURM job, utilizing compute resources efficiently
+4. **In-Job Conversion**: All DCP to HF conversion happens inside the SLURM job, utilizing compute resources efficiently
-3. **Automatic Path Detection**: The script extracts meaningful identifiers from checkpoint paths for readable cache directory names
+5. **Automatic Path Detection**: The script extracts meaningful identifiers from checkpoint paths for readable cache directory names
-4. **Sweep Efficiency**: When using sweeps with the same checkpoint, conversion only happens once due to caching
-5. **Error Handling**: If conversion fails, the job will exit with an error message
+6. **Error Handling**: If conversion fails, the job will exit with an error message

 ## Cache Directory Structure